AntoineLT/ttb-node-hue/README.md

 # Hue Node for Node RED

-This fork is done to implement the node in [TheThingBox Project](http://thethingbox.io/) and TimeSquAir
+Fork of [node-red-contrib-hue node](https://github.com/urbiworx/node-red-contrib-hue) done to implement the node in [TheThingBox Project](http://thethingbox.io/) and TimeSquAir